Can orphan-refugee Sigrun find peace and justice or will she become the enemy?

 Sigrun shot the girl a questioning look.
 Perhaps that devil really was Mack, and she should collect her friends and leave the girl.

-Sigrun nodded, and continued onward, out of the tower, ignoring the sound of the demon's screams for "Mommy!
+It wasn't a perfect cover, but good enough.
+Sigrun nodded, and continued onward, running from the ignoring the sound of the demon's screams for "Mommy!
 Daddy!"

-"That's one petulant demon you just left there."
-Sigrun loaded the girl onto the wagon.
-She looked back at her friends, trying to feel what she normally would do.
+"That's one petulant demon."
+Sigrun plopped the girl onto the wagon.
+She looked back at her friends, trying to feel out what a normal Sigrun would do.
 They were hardy people, even the bookish boy Oliver.
-They wouldn't want her to forsake her mission, and she could not shake the sense that they should be punished, put in their place.
-"Let's go see your father; see about that reward."
+They wouldn't want her to forsake her mission.
+Besides, she could not shake the sense that they should be put in their place.
+Mud sparks always deserved punishment.
+"Let's see your father about that reward."

 She drove the few minutes to Lorelei's home, a busted down cottage that had been uninhabited for some time.